syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Watermarks.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Watermark/Draw-the-image-watermark-in-an-existing-PDF-document).

 The following screenshot shows the output of adding image watermark to an existing PDF document.